Good balance is often taken for granted.

 Balance is the ability to maintain the body’s center of mass over its base of support.1 A properly functioning balance system allows humans to see clearly while moving, identify orientation with respect to gravity, determine direction and speed of movement, and make automatic postural adjustments to maintain posture and stability in various conditions and activities.

 Balance is achieved and maintained by a complex set of sensorimotor control systems that include sensory input from vision (sight), proprioception (touch), and the vestibular system (motion, equilibrium, spatial orientation); integration of that sensory input; and motor output to the eye and body muscles.
-Injury, disease, or the aging process can affect one or more of these components.
+Injury, disease, certain drugs, or the aging process can affect one or more of these components.
+In addition to the contribution of sensory information, there may also be psychological factors that impair our sense of balance.

 Maintaining balance depends on information received by the brain from three peripheral sources: eyes, muscles and joints, and vestibular organs (Figure 1).
-All three of these sources send information to the brain in the form of nerve impulses from special nerve endings called sensory receptors.
+All three of these information sources send signals to the brain in the form of nerve impulses from special nerve endings called sensory receptors.

 Figure 1.
 Balance is achieved and maintained by a complex set of sensorimotor control systems.